Declutter An Entire Room

 Next, Comes The Medium Sized Items

-If you have removed some big things from the room, you will have more space for sorting.
+You will have more space for sorting after removing big items that are no longer wanted or needed.
 Medium-sized items come next in this decluttering process.
-Simply repeat the same steps you took for the large items, except, put these items in their designated containers instead of removing them from the room completely.
+Anything on desk, dresser, or counter tops that are taking up space or creating a cluttered view should be moved elsewhere.
+Simply repeat the same steps you took for the large items, except, put these items in their designated containers or drawers instead of removing them from the room completely.
+Of course, if there are things you no longer want, get rid of them.

 Now The Small Stuff